 Need to find out some information about something for your challenge?
 Don’t say you will do it, just do it – right now.
 This second.

-3. Finding opportunities
+3. Seeking opportunities